wavesplatform/docs.wavesplatform/docs/en/waves-node/node-troubleshoothing-pdf.md

    If the signatures differ, then your node is on fork.
 In this case:

-2. Detect the latest common block that has similar height and signature with the same block in official node pool.
+2. Determine the latest common block that has similar height and signature with the same block in official node pool.
-3. Find log record about the first rejected block after the latest common block with the following command:
+3. Find the log record about the first rejected block after the latest common block with the following command:

    ```bash
    grep -A 1000 "Appended Block({signature}" | grep -m 1 "Error appending .* GenericError(Block Block(" waves.log